 If you have to do a swap, 1 tablespoon chopped fresh dill is the equivalent of 1 teaspoon dried dill weed.
 Some recipes will call for weight rather than volume, or vice versa, and it's helpful to know that 1/2 ounce fresh dill yields about 1/2 cup leaves.

 Where to Buy Dill

 Dried dill weed and dill seed can be found in the spice section of the grocery store.
 Look for bunches of fresh dill in the produce or fresh herb section.
 Look for fresh dill with fresh-cut stems and unwilted leaves.
 Dill fronds are airy and delicate, and as such, they wilt and get bruised easily.
 Be sure to handle dill with care as you shop and take it home.

-Once home, store stems of dill loosely wrapped in plastic in the fridge and use within a day or two—dill tends to wilt and get mushy rather quickly after it's been picked.
+Once home, store stems of fresh dill weed loosely wrapped in plastic in the refrigerator and use within a day or two—dill tends to wilt and get mushy rather quickly after it's been picked.

-If you want to try and store it a bit longer and you're willing to go to a wee bit of trouble, store a bunch of dill in a jar or glass of water (like flowers), then cover the top with plastic and put the whole thing in the fridge.
-Inelegant?
-Sure.
-But it works!
+To store it a bit longer, place a bunch of dill in a jar or glass of water (like flowers), then cover the top with plastic and put the whole thing in the fridge.

 Dill doesn't keep much of its flavor if you dry it, but it freezes well.
 A good way to freeze it is to put the leaves in a blender or food processor.
 Pulse to finely chop the leaves and then add just enough water to just turn the chopped leaves into a paste.
 Spoon the paste into an ice cube tray, freeze, transfer the resulting cubes to a sealable plastic bag, and store in the freezer.
 Then add a dill ice cube anytime you want a burst of fresh dill flavor to soups or stews.